wuxin4692/chutes-miner-china/README.md

 ALL servers must be bare metal/VM, meaning it will not work on Runpod, Vast, etc.

+### Important RAM note!

+It is very important to have as much RAM (or very close to it) per GPU as VRAM.
+This means, for example, if you are using a server with 4x a40 GPUs (48GB VRAM), the server must have >= 48 * 4 = 192 GB of RAM!

 #### Important storage note!

 Some providers mount the primary storage in inconvient ways, e.g. latitude.sh when using raid 1 mounts the volume on `/home`, hyperstack mounts under `/ephemeral`, etc.  Before running the ansible scripts, be sure to login to your servers and check how the storage is allocated.
 If you want storage space for huggingface cache, images, etc., you'll want to be sure as much as possible is allocated under `/var/snap`.